-The country’s capital and the place where all the action, the high life, the good and the ugly take place.
-And in this article we’re going to find out more about Bucharest: why it should be considered as a good destination when retiring to or visiting Romania, and why not.
+Bucharest is the place where all the action, the high life, the good, the bad and the ugly take place.
+And in this article we’re going to find out more about Bucharest: and what to expect if you’re planning to live here for a shorter or longer period of time.

 What should you know about Bucharest?

 Bucharest is the Capital city of the country and also the largest city in Romania.

 It’s always bustling with life and this is the place where most of the major events happen: concerts, festivals, expos, conventions, cultural events… just think about something you like and you’ll be able to do it or find it in Bucharest.

 This is also the place where you’d have more chances of finding a job if you need one, with international companies having their offices located in the city or in the nearby village/neighborhood, Pipera (known as the heaven of corporations here in Romania).

 Compared to most other cities (if not all), Bucharest also gives you the chance to earn a better salary.